nolanefe/nolanefe/README.md

 Hi, I'm Nolan Efe Elbirlik.
-I am a **Computer Science Engineer** dedicated to the **infrastructure layer of Artificial Intelligence**.
+I am a **Software Engineer** dedicated to the **infrastructure layer of Artificial Intelligence**.
 While standard development often focuses on the application layer, I build the **high-performance, low-latency distributed systems** required to deploy, optimize, and scale machine learning models in production environments.
 I specialize in the critical engineering that bridges the gap between theoretical AI models and resilient, real-world execution.

 Technical Proficiency